 Note that reinforcement learning is an advanced topic at NMA, taught in week 3 just before the end.
 Also, NLP uses concepts from week 2, like recurrent neural networks and transformers.
 We also provide fewer project templates for these topics.

-On days 2-5 you will lay the foundation for your projects, by finding an interesting question to ask, and an appropriate dataset for answering the question.
-We encourage you to be creative with your question, and to use non-standard datasets!
+In the first week, you will lay the foundation for your projects by finding an interesting question to ask and an appropriate dataset for answering the question.
+Week 1 Day 4 (W1D4) is a Projects Day, when you will perform a literature review and refine your project idea and question.
+We encourage you to be creative with your question!

-The rest of week 3 you will continue implementing your project and trying to get an answer to your question, culminating in a short presentation to your pod on the final day 15 (5 minutes, 3-5 slides, informal, take turns to present).
+Week 3 is all about execution.
+Half of W3D2 is dedicated to working on projects and writing an abstract.
+For the rest of the week, you will continue implementing your project and trying to get an answer to your question, culminating in a short presentation to your pod on the final day 15 (5 minutes, 3-5 slides, informal, take turns to present).

 Detailed schedule about what to do every day is in the Daily student guide for projects.
 You should refer back to this document often.